holoviz-dev/pyctdev/README.md

 * ...?

 pytest has features for defining ("marking") and then selecting groups of tests to run.
-So pyct expects there to be:
+So pyctdev expects there to be:

   * "slow tests" (`pytest -m slow`)